‘I’M A GONER’: El Faro’s last hours as ship sails into storm

 Earlier in his career Davidson had navigated freighters in the Alaska trade, known in the industry as one of the most bruising theaters of sailing.
 But his leadership had been questioned by TOTE’s upper management, and after initially leaning toward offering Davidson the job heading one of its new ships the company decided to go in a different direction.
 Now favored were younger captains who could drive the new high-tech freighters.

-Before leaving port in Jacksonville, Davidson expressed disappointment to colleagues that he hadn’t been chosen to command the modern, liquefied natural gas-fueled ship that was to replace the El Faro.
+Before leaving port in Jacksonville, Davidson expressed disappointment to colleagues that he hadn’t been chosen to command the modern, liquefied natural gas-fueled ship that was to replace El Faro.
 The captain had been disappointed by the news, but he was a professional.
-Perhaps he thought he could show them that they’d made a mistake by making the El Faro’s cargo run on time, even with a major storm system in his way.
+Perhaps he thought he could show them that they’d made a mistake by making El Faro’s cargo run on time, even with a major storm system in his way.
 Davidson knew what could happen to masters who raised safety concerns that weren’t considered serious enough by the company.
 He had been fired by a prior employer after an incident with another ship.
 The steering was bad on that one, and he’d refused an order to take it to port, requiring the company to hire tugboats to drag it there instead.

 The course alarm, which blared every time the ship deviated from its programmed route, was now ringing every few seconds as the seas flung the vessel around.
 The captain ordered it turned off, along with the auto-piloting system, nicknamed the “Iron Mike.”
 They would have to steer the ship manually, to use their human senses to feel the swell and winds, as they piloted blindly into the waves.

-Containers the size of a Mack trucks were breaking free from their chain lashings.
+Containers the size of Mack trucks were breaking free from their chain lashings.
 They’d left port not expecting the heavy weather and didn’t ask the longshoremen for extra storm lashes, the ship’s third mate had said ruefully earlier in the day, as the storm worsened.
-Now, thrown off balance, the El Faro tilted precariously to the right, or starboard, as it plunged into the pounding waves.
+Now, thrown off balance, El Faro tilted precariously to the right, or starboard, as it plunged into the pounding waves.

 Unsure why his boat was listing, the captain searched for a solution.
 The steep angling of the ship was making it hard to stand up straight.
 If he knew the hurricane-force wind’s direction — difficult to detect at night in a hurricane with a broken wind gauge — the helmsman could position the freighter so that the wind hit its left, port side, correcting the vessel’s pitch.
 Flooding in the cavern-like interior holds could be battled with pumps to redirect the water into other areas for balance.
 If the ship lost some of its 20-ton containers, he could use the pumps to help compensate for that, too.

 None of that mattered without power, though.
 The captain called down to the engine room to check that the ship’s boilers, its only source of power, were still operational.
-Without propulsion in a Category 3 storm, the El Faro would be lost.
+Without propulsion in a Category 3 storm, El Faro would be lost.

 “How you guys doing down there?” he asked.
 The engineer replied that they were “blowin’ tubes,” or trying to remove obstructions from the engine as it chugged.
 There was another problem: the intake tube that sucked oil like a straw from a large tank into the engines was starting to lose contact with the oil due to the ship’s tilt.
 Without oil, the engines would stop running altogether.